 Life on Life’s Terms

 We may feel completely aghast at the unfair circumstances that have befallen us.
-If we feel completely without fault, this can foster the resentment ever further.
+If we feel completely without fault, this can foster resentment ever further.

 Our minds begin to drift from the spiritual principles of recovery to the ideations of revenge—or even worse, using.
 We are in full resentment mode.
 Unwilling to give up our sobriety, what do we do now?

-Resentments in Recovery vs. Resentments in Active Addiction
+Resentments in Recovery Vs. Resentments in Active Addiction

 We may have even turned our rage and turmoil inward, fueling our self-loathing and causing further demoralization.
 We were living a life of sick attempts at causing pain in retaliation.

 The way we handle resentments in recovery, however, is vastly different.
-While it may be easy to fall back into our old mindset, it’s crucial that we avoid the trap of old behaviors at all costs even if it seems completely unnatural and goes against all our instincts.
+While it may be easy to fall back into our old mindset, it’s crucial that we avoid the trap of old behaviors at all costs, even if it seems completely unnatural and goes against all our instincts.

 Implementing a program of recovery is the only healthy method of surmounting resentments in recovery.
-This means engaging in all of the aspects of the program that we know work.
+This means engaging in all aspects of the program that we know work.
 If we want to get through life sober, we need to handle resentments in recovery hastily and correctly.

 So, how do we do it?